-Summer is here so bring on the barbecues, picnics, pool parties and beach bashes!
-If you happen to be hosting one of these great summertime soirees try these three easy, make-ahead dishes.
+Summer is here, so bring on the barbecues, picnics, pool parties and beach bashes!
+If you happen to be hosting a great summer soiree, try these three easy, make-ahead dishes.
 They are all light, colorful and are sure to impress your guests.
-Plus, they are all food on a stick so once they are assembled and/or cooked, you simply arrange them on a platter, serve and let your guests enjoy at their own pace.
+In addition, they are all food on a stick, so once they are assembled and/or cooked, you simply arrange them on a platter, serve and let your guests enjoy at their own pace.
 This will leave time for you to actually enjoy a beer, jump in the pool, play some beach volleyball or do whatever your heart desires.
-Remember its summer time so the living should be easy!
+Remember, its summertime and the living should be easy!

 Shrimp and Pineapple Skewers (in a Chipotle-Honey-Mustard Sauce)

 Ingredients (Makes 5-6 servings):

 1 teaspoon minced chipotle pepper in Adobo sauce (use only the sauce for a mild kick, mince a pepper for more heat)

 1 1/2 lb. jumbo shrimp (peeled, deveined, tails off)

 Wooden or metal skewers (Note: If using wooden skewers, be sure to soak them for at least 1 hour before cooking to prevent burning.)

 In a medium-sized bowl, whisk together the honey, 2 mustards, chipotle pepper and the juice of half the lime.
 Add the shrimp and pineapple, then stir to coat everything with the honey mustard sauce and allow to marinate for 15-20 minutes.
 Note: If you would like to have some honey mustard sauce for dipping or basting, you can reserve about one quarter of it, or simply double the recipe and reserve half.